StackVista/stackstate-docs/use/views/topology-perspective.md

 There are zoom buttons located in the bottom right corner of the topology visualizer.
 The **plus** button zooms in on the topology, the **minus** button zooms out.
 In between both buttons is the **fit to screen** button which zooms out so the complete topology becomes visible.

-## Problem clusters
+## Problems

-If one or more components have a critical state, StackState will show the related components and their states as a Problem Cluster in the [View Details panel](./#the-view-details-panel).
+If one or more components have a critical state, StackState will show the related components and their states as a **Problem** in the [View Details panel](./#the-view-details-panel).

 ## Root cause outside current view